 Credit Utilization Ratio

-Your credit utilization ratio being too high is one of the surest signs that your credit card debt is too much.
+Your credit utilization ratio being too high is one of the surest signs that your debt is too much.
 The credit utilization ratio is how much total credit card debt you have compared to your overall credit limit on all your accounts.
-This ratio has a major impact on your credit report and can bring your score down if it is too high.

 It might be necessary to do what you can to close the gap in your debt-to-income ratio by paying off your debt and increasing your income to prevent your debt payments from taking up a considerable portion of your gross income each month.